-Digital signing cannot be denied as an action, since it can be algorithmically proved, using cryptographic techniques.
-As such, digital signatures are valuable for e-commerce since they provide a tool for securing legal commitment of the transacting parties.
+Digitally signing cannot be denied as an action, since it can be algorithmically proved, using cryptographic techniques.
 However, there are many weak points in the procedure of digitally signing data, since it is not performed directly by humans but only through hardware and software applied on binary data.
 One emerging question is whether the signed binary data are uniquely transformed, displayed and observed by both the Signer and the Relying Party, despite the assured integrity of the communicated bits.
-This situation may lead to false positives, rendering one liable for a legally binding digital signature, without in fact having performed a conscious and willful act.
-On the other hand, a legally binding signature may be denied or repudiated, due to a small alteration in the data, which does not necessarily affect the communicated semantics (false negative).
-The above weaknesses of digital signatures constitute a serious drawback for the usability and the acceptance (confidence and trust) of this technology, that has negative repercussions affecting their usage in e-commerce applications.
+This situation may lead to false positives, rendering one liable for a legally binding digital signature she created, without in fact having performed a conscious and willful act.
+On the other hand, a legally binding signature may be neglected or even denied, due to a small alteration on the data, which does not necessarily affect the communicated semantics (false negative).
+The above weaknesses of digital signatures constitute a serious drawback for the usability and the acceptance (confidence and trust) of this technology that negatively affect their usage in pervasive environments.

 The informativeness of a document is a measure of the probability of occurrence of the symbols within the document.
 This is interpreted as the novelty or the richness of a document in respect to its syntactic capability to inform.
-Assuming that one can use several syntactic alternatives to produce the same analog result, the alternative with the lowest informativeness is preferred for signed documents (at the syntactic and presentation levels), since it reduces complexity and enhances the readability on the relying party's side.
+Assuming that we can use several syntactic alternatives to produce the same analogue result, the one with the lowest informativeness is preferred for signed documents, since it reduces complexity and enhances the readability on the relying party's side.
 Other qualitative measures that affect positively the syntactic robustness of a signed document are its human readability on the syntactic and the semantic level, the low novelty and the high redundancy.
 The above measures are also connected to the metric of informativeness, which proved to be a key value indicating the syntactic robustness of signed documents.

-The evaluation of the above metrics, as a case study, showed that the document syntaxes based on markup languages (XML and HTML) or plain bitmap images are highly preferred for applying and verifying digital signatures.
-Since these formats exhibit high syntactic reliability, they can be widely trusted, accepted and used and consequently they must be considered as the most trusted alternatives in ecommerce applications.
+The evaluation of the above metrics, as a case study, showed that the document syntaxes based on mark-up languages (XML and HTML) or plain bitmap images are highly preferred for applying and verifying digital signatures.
+Since these formats exhibit high syntactic reliability, they can be widely trusted, accepted and used and consequently they must be considered as the only alternatives in pervasive computing.